avengers-p7/Avengers_P7_Documents/VCS/Design/Setup.md

 3. Your favorite coding text editor

-4. Username and password for the Github website (optional)
+4. Username and password for the Github website

 ## Setup via Web browser

-Step_1 Create a GitHub Account
+ **Step-1** Create a GitHub Account

 Go to GitHub's website and sign up for a new account if you don't have one.